Burkhard Schwenker: Education and career

 Burkhard Schwenker studied mathematics and economics at the University of Bielefeld.
 He started his professional career as the assistant to the board of management at Papierwerke Waldhof-Aschaffenburg AG (PWA).
 After completing his PhD in economics, he became a member of the company then called Roland Berger Strategy Consultants in 1989, and was elected partner in 1992.

 In 1994, he took over the management of the Center of Excellence in Corporate Development.
 In 1998, he led negotiations concerning the management buyout of Roland Berger Strategy Consultants, between Deutsche Bank and the partners of the company.
 In 2003, Schwenker was appointed the head of the Executive Committee of Roland Berger, this appointment being renewed for another term by the partners in 2006.
 In July 2010, he was appointed Chairman of the Supervisory Board.
 After his successor, Martin C. Wittig, stepped back for health reasons on 4 May 2013, Schwenker resumed his responsibilities as CEO, until Charles-Edouard Bouée was appointed CEO by the Partners.
 Schwenker then returned to his post as head of the supervisory board until 2015.

 In 2008 he was appointed as honorary professor by the Leipzig Graduate School of Management (HHL).
 At the HHL Schwenker teaches strategic management with a focus on organization, strategy, and corporate transformation.
 Together with Torsten Wulf, Burkhard Schwenker has been the Academic Director of the school's Center for Scenario Planning since 2009.

-In addition, he served as member of the Board of the German Academic Association for Business Research (Verband der deutschen Hochschullehrer für Betriebswirtschaft, VHB) until 2014 and is currently deputy chairman of the VHB-Board of Friends.
+In addition, he was a member of the Board of the German Academic Association for Business Research (Verband der deutschen Hochschullehrer für Betriebswirtschaft, VHB) until 2014 and is currently deputy chairman of the VHB-Board of Friends.
 He is a member of the University Council at the Technical University Bergakademie Freiberg.
 In addition, he is a Trustee of Dresden International University and the EBS Universität für Wirtschaft und Recht (University for Business and Law).
 Burkhard Schwenker is also Visiting Fellow at the Saïd Business School, University of Oxford.

 In July 2017 Schwenker was appointed head of the newly created Kühne Logistics University advisory board.

 When he changed to the Supervisory Board of Roland Berger Strategy Consultants in 2010, Burkhard Schwenker created a moderate uproar by writing a farewell letter to the staff at the company in which he critically reflected upon his time as the company's CEO.

 Additionally, Schwenker is the initiator of Best of European Business.

 Burkhard Schwenker is married and has three children.
 He lives in Hamburg.

 Board memberships

-Schwenker is a member of the supervisory boards of the Hamburger Sparkasse, of Hamburg Airport and serves on the M. M. Warburg & Co. private bank shareholder board.
+Schwenker is a member of the supervisory boards of the Hamburger Sparkasse, of Hamburg Airport and is on the M. M. Warburg & Co. private bank shareholder board.
 In May 2017 he was appointed chairman of the Hensoldt GmbH advisory board by the Federal Ministry of Economy.

 Schwenker sits on the advisory board of a variety of start-ups, including FreightHub, an all-digital trucking company headquartered in Berlin, Germany.